qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 !!!
 Note
     The rule files are read by Qlik Associative Engine at each session start.
-Modifying the rule files requires a a new WebSocket connection or REST call for updated rules to take effect.
+Modifying the rule files requires a a new session start or REST call for updated rules to take effect.

 ## Engine Configuration for ABAC